 NASA Glenn Research Center (GRC) is examining small fission reactors for future space transportation and surface power applications (Mason and Carmichael, 2011).
 The reactors would have an 8 to 15 year design life and could be available for a 2020 launch to support future NASA science missions.
-Both 1 kW_e thermoelectric (TE) and 3 kW_e Stirling systems have been examined; see Figure 1.
+Both 1 kW_e thermoelectric (TE) and 3 kW_e Stirling systems have been examined.
 The proposed design would use alkali metal heat pipes to transfer heat from the reactor to the Stirling or Thermoelectric convertors for electrical energy generation and water heat pipes to transfer the waste heat from the Stirling engines to a radiator panel.
 Water heat pipes would not be necessarily in the TE version of the fission reactor, due to their much higher heat rejection temperature and smaller radiator area.
-The heat pipes will need to be several meters long, see the requirements in Table 1.
+The heat pipes will need to be several meters long.
+There are three types of heat pipe wicks that carry significant power over these distances: